auth0/docs/nodejs-tutorial.md

     npm install passport passport-auth0 --save

-> __TIP__: Don't have an app to play with?
-You can create one very easily with express:
+> __TIP:__ Don't have an app to play with?
+You can create one very easily with express.
+Run _npm install express -g_ followed by _express_.
+That will create a simple "hello world" express website.
->   npm install express -g
->   express
-> That will create a simple "hello world" express website.

 ###2.
 Initialize passport-auth0